Necrobotics

 Necrobotics is the practice of using biotic materials (or dead organisms) as robotic components.
+Necrobotics can serve as an alternative to mechanical components that are difficult to manufacture by using biological components designed by natural selection in order to exploit the highly developed selective design implemented in biological lifeforms via the process of evolution.

-In July 2022, researchers in the Preston Innovation Lab at Rice University in Houston, Texas published a paper in Advanced Science introducing the concept and demonstrating its capability by repurposing dead spiders as robotic grippers and applying pressurized air to activate their gripping arms.
+In July 2022, researchers in the Preston Innovation Lab at Rice University in Houston, Texas, published a paper in Advanced Science introducing the concept and demonstrating its capability by repurposing dead spiders as robotic grippers and applying pressurized air to activate their gripping arms.

+In April 2025, researchers at Shinshu University created a “bio-hybrid drone” using silk-worm moth antennae to detect the source of a smell.

+In November 2025, researchers at McGill University demonstrated the use of a mosquito proboscis as a fine nozzle in experimental 3D printing.

 Necrobotics utilizes the spider's organic hydraulic system and their compact legs to create an efficient and simple gripper system.
 The necrobotic spider gripper is capable of lifting small and light objects, thereby serving as an alternative to complex and costly small mechanical grippers.

 Background

 The main appeal of the spider's body in necrobotics is its compact leg mechanism and use of hydraulic pressure.
 The spider's anatomy utilizes a simple hydraulic (fluid) pressure system.
 Spider legs have flexor muscles that naturally constrict their legs when relaxed.
 A force is required to straighten and extend their legs, which spiders accomplish by pumping hemolymph fluid (blood) through their joints as a means of hydraulic pressure.
 It takes no external power to curl their legs due to their flexor muscles' natural curled state.

 In July 2022, researchers in the Preston Innovation Lab at Rice University published a paper detailing their experiments with the gripper.
 Although dead spiders no longer produce hemolymph, Te Faye Yap (lead author and mechanical engineering graduate) found that pumping air through a needle into the spider's cephalothorax (main body) accomplishes the same results as hemolymph.
 The original hydraulic (fluid) system is essentially converted into a pneumatic (air) system.